catalogicsoftware/cloudcasa-helmchart/charts/v3.4.4/README.md

 This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.

 ### Updating the CloudCasa Agent
-1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Protection tab.
+1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under Clusters/Overview.
 You can also obtain the current setting for it with the command ```helm get values cloudcasa```.
 2. Execute the following commands to update the agent, replacing ```<Cluster ID>``` with the Cluster ID obtained above:
     ```
     $ helm repo update